hhk02/teamsinstallerscript/README.md

 # TeamsInstallerScript by hhk02
-# A Teams installer by myself
+# A Teams downloader/installer by myself

 # How to use?
 `git clone https://github.com/hhk02/teamsinstallerscript`